 - Adult leader in Boy Scout Troop 9132

 At River Valley Endodontics, patient care and comfort are Dr. Reeh’s primary concerns.
 He explains patients’ needs in a calming way that they understand.
 Dr. Reeh also enjoys the conversations with his patients.
-He uses humor when appropriate to help patients relax and eliminate their anxiety.
-He has created an office environment that is very calming and soothing, and he has hired team members who are understanding and compassionate.
-He loves our staff and feels like they are family.
+He uses humor when appropriate to help them relax and eliminate their anxiety.

 For Dr. Reeh, the best part of his job is the “ta-da” moment at the end of a patient’s care when they see the great results they wanted and are surprised that it was much easier than they expected.